peteroupc/peteroupc.github.io/random.md

 - <small><sup id=Note1>(1)</sup> See also the question titled "Matlab rand and c++ rand()" on _Stack Overflow_.</small>
 - <small><sup id=Note2>(2)</sup> A distinction between _cryptographic_ and _noncryptographic_ RNGs seems natural, because many programming languages offer a general-purpose RNG (such as C's `rand` or Java's `java.util.Random`) and sometimes an RNG intended for information security purposes (such as Ruby's `SecureRandom`).</small>
 - <small><sup id=Note3>(3)</sup> For example, see F. Dörre and V. Klebanov, "Practical Detection of Entropy Loss in Pseudo-Random Number Generators", 2016.</small>
 - <small><sup id=Note4>(4)</sup> Items that produce numbers or signals that follow a non-uniform distribution are not considered RNGs in this document.
 (For example, Gaussian and similar noise generators are not considered RNGs.)
-Many of these items, however, typically serve as sources from which uniform random numbers can be derived through _randomness extraction_ techniques (see "[**Seed Generation**](#Seed_Generation)").</small>
+Many of these items, however, typically serve as sources from which uniform random-behaving numbers can be derived through _randomness extraction_ techniques (see "[**Seed Generation**](#Seed_Generation)").</small>
 - <small><sup id=Note5>(5)</sup> See also the FIPS 200 definition ("The protection of information and information systems from unauthorized access, use, disclosure, disruption, modification, or destruction in order to provide confidentiality, integrity, and availability") and ISO/IEC 27000.</small>
-- <small><sup id=Note6>(6)</sup> However, some versions of GLSL (notably GLSL ES 1.0, as used by WebGL 1.0) might support integers with a restricted range (as low as -1024 to 1024) rather than 32-bit or bigger integers as are otherwise common, making it difficult to write hash functions for random number generation.
+- <small><sup id=Note6>(6)</sup> However, some versions of GLSL (notably GLSL ES 1.0, as used by WebGL 1.0) might support integers with a restricted range (as low as -1024 to 1024) rather than 32-bit or bigger integers as are otherwise common, making it difficult to write hash functions for generating pseudorandom numbers.
 An application ought to choose hash functions that deliver acceptable "random" numbers regardless of the kinds of numbers supported.

 An alternative for GLSL and other fragment or pixel shaders to support randomness is to have the shader sample a "noise texture" with random data in each pixel; for example, C. Peters, "[**Free blue noise textures**](http://momentsingraphics.de/?p=127)", _Moments in Graphics_, Dec.
 22, 2016, discusses how so-called "blue noise" can be sampled this way.